This post's overview:

 Even if you’re staying in a larger town like Alghero or Olbia, you would need a car to venture outside the city and explore some of the best beaches and towns nearby!

 Unfortunately, public transport is not operating very frequently in Sardinia and some places in Sardinia are not accessible by public transport.
 If you can, I recommend renting a car.
-We rented our car through Rentalcars.com and chose the operator Sicily by Car.
+We rented our car through Rentalcars.com and chose the operator Sicily by Car there.
 We got the car we booked and didn’t have any issues with Sicily By Car; therefore, I would definitely recommend it.

 Alright, without further ado, let’s chat about Olbia and whether Olbia is a good place to stay in Sardinia.